Diplomatic missions

 Official passport: visa not required

-Bulgaria adheres to the principle of "One China", regards Taiwan as a part of China and does not maintain diplomatic relations with Taipei.
-The information provided below and all references to Taiwan and the Taiwan authorities should be considered in this context.
+Bulgaria adheres to the ‘One China’ principle, considers Taiwan as part of China and does not maintain diplomatic relations with Taipei.
+The information published below, as well as all references to Taiwan and the Taiwanese authorities, should be seen in this context.

-With regard to consular issues, Bulgarian citizens visiting Taiwan or residing there for a longer period can contact the Embassy of the Republic of Bulgaria in Beijing, China or the Consulate General of the Republic of Bulgaria in Shanghai, China.
+Bulgarian citizens residing in Taiwan on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Beijing, China and to the Consulate General of the Republic of Bulgaria in Shanghai, China.

-Embassy of the Republic of Bulgaria in Beijing, People's Republic of China
+Embassy of the Republic of Bulgaria in China

 Address: Xiu Shui Bei Jie 4, Beijing – 10060, China